 Washington’s birthday was actually the first national holiday signed into law that celebrated the life of a single American.
 The second?
 Martin Luther King Jr. Day, which was signed into law in 1983.

-In the late 1960’s, there was a senator named Robert McClory of Illinois who suggested Congress propose a new measure called the ‘Uniform Monday Holiday Act.’
-The thinking behind this act was that several federal holidays should be moved to a predetermined Monday.
-This was there would be three day weekends for employed Americans and in turn would reduce the number of employees absent from work on any said federal holiday.
-The act also sought to combine the celebration of Washington’s birthday with the birthday of Abraham Lincoln, which fell on February 12th.
-States such as Illinois has been celebrating Lincoln’s birthday for years, but the proposal would bring the nation together to celebrate his birthday as well.
+From 1879 to the late 1960’s, America celebrated Washington’s birthday, but then people started celebrating the lives of all presidents.
+And, in the late 1960’s, there was a senator named Robert McClory who suggested that Congress propose a new measure called the ‘Uniform Monday Holiday Act.’
+The thought behind this was that several federal holidays should be moved to a predetermined Monday.
+By moving the holidays, employed Americans would be able to enjoy a three day weekend.
+The act also looked to combine the celebration of Washington’s birthday with the birthday of Abraham Lincoln, which fell on February 12th.
+States such as Illinois had been celebrating Lincoln’s birthday for years on their own, but the proposal would bring the nation together to celebrate his birthday as well.

 By the mid-1980s most Americans were calling Washington’s Birthday Presidents’ Day and by the early 2000’s, as many as half of the 50 states had changed the holiday’s name to Presidents’ Day on their calendars.

 While Washington and Lincoln are still the most recognized leaders of the free world, President’s Day is now seen as a way to honor and recognize the lives of all of America’s presidents.